Fantom-Factory/afFancordion/readme.md

     verifyFalse   --> false
     verifyNull    --> null
     verifyNotNull --> notNull
+    verifyErrType --> errType
+    verifyErrMsg  --> errMsg
     execute       --> exe

-The aliases may be used anywhere where the full command would be used.
+The aliases may be used anywhere in place of the full command.
 Example:

 ```
 ** The meaning of life is [42]`eq:number`.